Boilertalk/Web3.swift/README.md

 # :alembic: Web3

-  Changed and fixes July 2021
+  Fixes and package updates - July 2021

 Web3.swift is a Swift library for signing transactions and interacting with Smart Contracts in the Ethereum Network.